Age of Revolution: Haitian Revolution (1791–1804)

-The Haitian Revolution was a Slave rebellion slave revolt in the French colony of Saint-Domingue, which culminated in the elimination of slavery there and the founding of the Republic of Haiti.
+The Haitian Revolution was a slave rebellion in the French colony of Saint-Domingue, which culminated in the elimination of slavery there and the eventual founding of the Republic of Haiti.
 The Haitian Revolution was the only slave revolt which led to the founding of a state.
 Furthermore, it is generally considered the most successful slave rebellion ever to have occurred and as a defining moment in the histories of both Europe and the Americas.
 The rebellion began with a revolt of black African slaves in August 1791.

+One-third of French overseas trade and revenue came from Haitian sugar and coffee plantations.
+During the French Revolution the colony was brought under the French Republic's control thanks to the Republican abolition of slavery.
+Toussaint Louverture, a Black general loyal to France, outmanoeuvred successive French officials and became the de facto rule of Saint-Domingue.
+However, after Napoleon became the first consul of France, he sent troops in 1801 to overthrow Louverture's regime and restore slavery.
+The war was known for atrocities committed by both sides, and extensive guerrilla warfare.
+French forces defeated Louverture's army and restored French control by early 1802.
+However, after Louverture was arrested and deported to France, Blacks in Saint-Domingue rebelled again and gradually drove French forces out of the colony, aided by the British.
 It ended in November 1803 with the French defeat at the Battle of Vertières.
 Haiti became an independent country on January 1, 1804.

-One-third of French overseas trade and revenue came from Haitian sugar and coffee plantations.
-During the French Revolution the island was ignored, allowing the revolt to have some initial successes.
-However, after Napoleon became the first consul of France, he sent troops to suppress the revolt.

-The war was known for cruelty on both sides, and extensive guerrilla warfare.
-French forces showed no mercy, as they were fighting blacks, who were not considered to be worthy opponents of the French army.

-The French army suffered from severe outbreaks of disease, and the Haitians were under-equipped.
-Top leaders of both sides were killed, and the leader of the Haitians died in captivity.

 United Irishmen's Rebellion (1798)

 In 1798, a revolt broke out against British rule in Ireland in the hopes of creating an independent Irish republic.
-The rebellion was initiated by the Society of United Irishmen and led by Theobald Wolfe Tone.
-The revolt was motivated by a combination of factors, including Irish nationalism, news of the success of the French Revolution, and resentment at the British-instituted Penal laws, which discriminated against Catholics and Presbyterians in Ireland.
-The rebellion failed and led to the Act of Union in 1801.
+The rebellion was initiated by the Society of United Irishmen and led by Wolfe Tone.
+The revolt was motivated by a combination of factors, including Irish nationalism, news of the success of the French Revolution, and resentment at the penal laws, which discriminated against Catholics and Presbyterians in Ireland.
+The rebellion failed and led to the Acts of Union 1800.